Mobile Banking Frequently Asked Questions

 When you view your account balance, you will see the current memo balance.
 When you view transaction history, you will see pending transactions along with posted transactions.

-You will be able to do many of the same functions using Mobile Banking including viewing accounts, viewing transactions, and transferring funds.
-However, you will still need to use Online Banking for other functions such as viewing check images, paying bills, changing your password, and managing your Mobile Banking preferences.
+You will be able to do many of the same functions using Mobile Banking including viewing accounts, viewing transactions, transferring funds, viewing check images, paying bills, and changing your password.
+However, you will still need to use Online Banking for other functions such as managing your Mobile Banking preferences.

 We do not collect information about your calls, or any personal information other than your phone number and device information such as phone model and carrier.
 This information simply helps us to ensure that you are the only person accessing your account.